UD: November 2019

 Thus, the attack on the Roman fortress at Heraclea was marked, not by the headlong barbarian charge often associated with the Celts, but by a much more subtle and successful tactic.
 A small group of Celtic horsemen were first dispatched and, pretending to drive off the livestock, provoked Lucullus into a fatal error.
 No sooner had the Roman force emerged from their defenses to hunt down the ‘barbarians’, than the main body of the Celtic cavalry charged out of the forest.
 What followed was less a battle than a massacre, in the aftermath of which the Roman commander and 800 of his soldiers lay dead.

-In a series of devastating attacks, the Thracian Celts had brought Roman expansion on the Balkans to a brutal halt…
+In a series of devastating counter-attacks, the Celtic tribes had brought the Roman invasion of the Balkans to a brutal halt…